Marmaladeskies/bubble_data_manager/Readme.md

 ![Screenshot](screenshots/default_view.png)

 _This improved database manager is a single .html file that can be opened in any browser to manage your bubble database, just like you're using a webpage, with very little setup.
 This is all frontend code and does not require a python server or any setup beyond editing the [bubble_data_manager.html](bubble_data_manager.html) file to use your app URL and API key.
 That's it.
 There are some more advanced features that can be added with less than 20 minutes of setup._
+***Note: these screenshots are out of date.
+More features have been added***

 ## Features:
 - Basic Setup and connect to your database in less than 5 minutes